Akira Ransomware: Detection, Prevention, and Recovery

 Immediately after gaining access, Akira operators establish persistence to retain access even if the initial entry point is discovered.
 DFIR investigations document the creation of new local and domain administrator accounts, often using naming conventions designed to blend with legitimate accounts.

 Operators also deploy commercial remote access tools such as AnyDesk and LogMeIn, as well as alternatives like RustDesk, MobaXterm, and OpenSSH.
 In some incidents, attackers modify the Windows SpecialAccounts registry key to reduce account visibility while retaining privileged access, and use scheduled tasks or service creation (including nssm.exe) to maintain recurring access.
+Password spraying has also been observed, with reporting indicating use of SharpDomainSpray against domain credentials.
 Remediation must address persistence mechanisms, not only initial access.

 Credential theft and privilege escalation